lit/lit-element/docs/_guide/properties.md

 ### Set property values from attributes in markup {#initialize-markup}

-If a property is configured with `attribute: true`, users can set the property values from observed attributes in static markup:
+If a property is configured with `attribute: true` (the default), users can set the property values from observed attributes in static markup:

 _index.html_